Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Introduction

 The normalized functions $A_G(t/|G|)$ and $B_G(t/|G|)$ are invariants of isoclinism families (Theorem~\ref{corollary:family-invariants}).
 Therefore isoclinic groups of the same order are both $A$-equivalent and $B$-equivalent.

 By searching the small groups library of GAP \cite{GAP4}, all other possible dependencies amongst these three equivalence relations are ruled out and the counterexamples of smallest order are provided (Section~\ref{sec:counterexamples}).
 For convenience, the group of order $n$ with GAP small groups identifier $(n,r)$ will be denoted $G(n,r)$.
-The groups $G(54,6)$ and $G(54,8)$ have centers of different order, hence are not $A$-equivalent, but are $B$-equivalent.
+The groups $G(54,6)$ and $G(54,8)$ have centres of different order, hence are not $A$-equivalent, but they are $B$-equivalent.
 The groups $G(128,2022)$ and $G(128,1758)$ are $A$-equivalent, but not $B$-equivalent.
 The group $G(18,1)$ (dihedral of order $18$) and $G(18,4)$ are $A$-equivalent and $B$-equivalent, but not isoclinic.
-The normalized invariants $A_G(t/|G|)$ and $B_G(t/|G|)$ are the same for families $\Phi_3$ and $\Phi_4$, and also for families $\Phi_7$ and $\Phi_8$ of $p$-groups for $p\geq 3$ (in the classification scheme of James \cite{Rodney}; see Table~\ref{tab:normalized_ab}).